GoogleCloudPlatform/emblem/docs/auth-design.md

 The current authentication flow, in a nutshell:

-1. User clicks a link or presses a button in the Emblem website to log in.
+1. User clicks a link in the Emblem website to log in.

 1. The website responds with with an HTTP redirect to a Google authentication server.
 The request includes several query parameters providing information